PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 Grading managers will work closely with Prof. Hedayati and Prof. Pedro Paredes.

 **Example Responsibilities (time commitment variable):**

-- For students interested in grading, responsibilities might include creating new materials to support the grading mission (such as the style guide, automation scripts, preparing grading briefs).

 - For students interested in interacting with other students, responsibilities might include holding office hours, assisting in precepts and attending staff meetings with the course instructors and graduate preceptors.